Top 10 hazards to watch out for this summertime in Leeds

-Summer brings longer days, warmer climates, new adventures and outdoor socialising, which with pets in tow, can be made even more enjoyable!
+Summer in Leeds brings longer days, warmer climates, new adventures and outdoor socialising, which with pets in tow, can be made even more enjoyable!
 However, when the temperatures rise, the dangers to our pets increase too.
-To keep pets safe, you should be aware of the potential hazards, as well as some top tips to help prevent your pet from endangering themselves throughout the summer months.
+To keep pets safe, you should be aware of the potential hazards, as well as some top tips from us Abbey Vets to help prevent your pet from endangering themselves throughout the summer months.

 Our pet’s fur is great in the cold winter months, however, in the summer it can make them very uncomfortable; especially long-haired dogs, who require regular grooming.
-Heatstroke occurs when the body’s temperature rises above its normal levels and therefore cannot accommodate any additional heat.
+Heatstroke occurs often for pets in Leeds when the body’s temperature rises above its normal levels and therefore cannot accommodate any additional heat.

 - Dry pale gums

 To minimise the risk of dehydration and heatstroke, your pet should have access to clean, fresh drinking water.
 You should avoid exercising your dog during the hottest part of the day and try and get out early morning or late evening.
 If you are out with your dog for the day, you should carry a portable drinking bottle or bowl which is easily accessible and dispensed as required.
 Short-nosed dogs, dark-coloured pets and animals that are overweight are more susceptible to heatstroke and should be carefully monitored.